JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 #### Entering a rest interval

-When antering a rest interval, no specific messages are sent
+When antering a rest interval, no specific messages are sent.
+However, our trace shows that:

+* message [0x0031 General Status](#0x0031-general-status)'s 'IntervalType' is set from `IntervalTypes.INTERVALTYPE_DIST` to `IntervalTypes.INTERVALTYPE_REST`.
+This element thus should depend on the OpenRowingMonitor's 'sessionState' object.
+* message [0x0031 General Status](#0x0031-general-status)'s 'WorkoutState' is set from `WorkoutState.WORKOUTSTATE_INTERVALWORKDISTANCE` to `WorkoutState.WORKOUTSTATE_INTERVALREST`.
+* message [0x0031 General Status](#0x0031-general-status)'s 'totalWorkDistance' is increased with the total linear distanceof the ative interval.
+This suggests that the totalWorkDistance is the absolute startpoint that is maintained in the WorkoutSegment.
+* message [0x0032 "Additional Status"](#0x0032-additional-status)'s 'Rest Time' will start counting down from its starting point to 0.

 #### Exiting a rest interval